 In June 2017 PJSC "Europlan" ceased control over JSC "POMESTIE" and its subsidiaries LLC "KRAUN KD" and LLC "IC Europlan" (together referred to as the "Group JSC "POMESTIE") as a result of the sale of its shares to the related parties.
-As the Group JSC "POMESTIE" has been disposed before the reorganisation of PJSC "Europlan", and the shares of JSC "POMESTIE" have not been transferred to JSC "LC "Europlan" during the reorganisation of PJSC "Europlan", the assets, liabilities and transactions of the Group JSC "POMESTIE" are not included in these interim carve-out financial statements in accordance with the pooling of interests method, used in preparation of these interim carve-ot consolidated financial statements.
+As the Group JSC "POMESTIE" have been disposed before the reorganisation of PJSC "Europlan", and the shares of JSC "POMESTIE" have not been transferred to JSC "LC "Europlan" during the reorganisation of PJSC "Europlan", the assets, liabilities and transactions of the Group JSC "POMESTIE" are not included in these interim carve-out financial statements in accordance to the pooling of interests method, used in preparation of these interim carve-out consolidated financial statements.

-Due to the fact that before the disposal the insurance activity of the Group JSC "POMESTIE" was an integral part of the leasing business of the Group PJSC "Europlan" and the Group's investors are interested in obtaining the information of the consolidated statement of financial position and consolidated statement of profit or loss and other comprehensive income of the Group and the Group JSC "POMESTIE" (together referred to as the "Total Group"), for the users convenience the management of the Group provided the financial information set out below, that reflects financial data consolidated with the Group JSC "POMESTIE" before the control over it has been ceased.
+Due to the fact that before the disposal the insurance activity of the Group JSC "POMESTIE" was an integral part of the leasing business of the Group PJSC "Europlan" and the Group's investors are interested in obtaining the information of the consolidated statement of financial position and consolidated statement of profit or loss and other comprehensive income of the Group and the Group JSC "POMESTIE" (together referred to as the "Total Group"), for the users convinience the management of the Group JSC "POMESTIE" before the control over it has been ceased.

 The information accompanying the interim carve-out consolidated financial statements of the Group which has been disclosed as supplementary information is presented for purposes of additional analysis and for the convenience of users.
-The supplementary information presented is not required by International Financial Reporting Standards.
+The supplementary information presented is not within the scope of International Financial Reporting Standards.